tellor-io/TellorDocs/disputing-data/voting-resolution.md

 # Voting/Resolution

-There are 4 steps functions required for resolving disputes.
+There are 4 steps required for resolving disputes.
 Each step corresponds to a function called from the appropriate [governance contract](https://app.gitbook.com/s/tcQlo49FAqTaOimNOz0X/the-basics/contracts-reference).
 All steps can be performed via Etherscan.&#x20;

 **Note: After a dispute is initiated, there is a 48 hour voting period.**&#x20;